crittercism/crittercism-unity-android/README.md

 * **TestAndroid** - An example app that provides a reference of usage for features
 * **Docs** - Contains an offline reference to the docs

-Crittercism for Android works with Android 4.3+, armv7 and armv7s, with both device and simulator support.
-Crittercism for Android Unity works back to Unity 3.4.0.

 Adding the Library to your Project
 ------------------------------------